-Utilizing modern technologies like Artificial Intelligence Cloud Computing, etc. are crucial for ensuring the real-time flow of data b/w mission-critical business systems.
+Utilizing modern technologies like Cloud computing, artificial intelligence solutions etc. are crucial for ensuring the real-time flow of data b/w mission-critical business systems.
 It also ensures instant sharing and accessibility of data whenever needed.
 Enterprise application integration also deals with data proliferation, changing business requirements, and customer expectations.
 Hence, harnessing the power of next-gen technologies is crucial during integration to drive operational efficiency in business.

 Maintain Data Quality

 Apart from letting crucial enterprise apps or systems interact with each other, maintaining data consistency across all systems and keeping them up-to-date, all the time is important.
 Integration often leads to data quality and consistency issues.
 Chances of data loss, duplication, and wrong entry increases when moving siloed systems under one roof.
 Incompatible data structures in atomic systems also cause problems during integration.

 To overcome these data quality issues, apply proper mechanisms to overcome these data quality issues, apply proper mechanisms for data transformation and validation, along with requisite digital transformation consulting.
 Design data structures in a way that is flexible and open for new table/field additions.
 Apply common data rules, such as the canonical data model (CDM) throughout the organization.
 Besides this, use specific application connectors during integration.
 This will help reduce the time spent on rewriting manual integration connectors.

 When individual systems become part of one comprehensive platform, access to sensitive data also becomes easier.
 Any small technology security loophole during integration can lead to serious security issues like data breaches and more.
 Integration also implies the use of remote communication via the network, which leads to privacy risks.
 Hence, apply proper authentication and authorization protocols.
 Establish robust access control policies and apply advanced encryption mechanisms.